Free computer Tutorials

 A Simple Excel 2007 Spreadheet

-Excel 2007 has a much wider range of formatting options than previous versions, and it's relatively easy to turn a dull spreadsheet into something that really shines.
+Excel has a wide range of formatting options, and it's relatively easy to turn a dull spreadsheet into something that really shines.
 We'll start with changing the font.

 You can pick a different font for the data you enter into cells, as well as choosing the size you want.
 The colour of the font, and the cell background, can be changed, too.
-In Excel 2007, Themes have been introduced, so that you can format your spreadsheets more easily.
+You can even choose a Theme so that you can format your spreadsheets more easily.
 You'll meet these later.
 First, we'll see how to change the font type.

 • Highlight cell A1 on your spreadsheet by simply clicking into it